-What Will an Employer Be Looking for in a Dentistry Resume in 2023?
+- What Will an Employer Be Looking For in a Dentist Resume in 2023?

-There are key things a hiring manager will look for in a dentistry resume.
+There are key things a hiring manager will look for in a dentist resume.
 You must include these to increase your chances of being invited to interview.

-The key things to include in your dentistry resume are:
+The key things to include in your dentist resume are:

 Your resume should highlight and emphasize these throughout.